MATERIALS & PRODUCT

 Donate – we donate fabric and other materials to various fashion colleges, charities and NGOs.

 We are aware that social and environmental risks go deeper in the supply chain and appreciate the need to gain better visibility of our upstream supply chain beyond tier 2 suppliers.
 We are exploring ways to better manage the impact that our business has on people and the environment well beyond our direct suppliers.
-We are committed to achieving traceability from Tier 4 (at least country-level) through each processing stage for 100% of key natural fibres used in main materials (50% or more of the product composition) by 2025.
-To accelerate our traceability efforts, we have rolled out Traceability Policy and Procedures, which set the traceability requirements and a process for our suppliers to report traceability information seasonally.
+We are committed to achieving traceability from Tier 4 (at least country-level) through each processing stage for 100% of key natural fibres used in main materials by 2025.
+Key natural fibres are linen, cotton, silk, and wool when they account for 50% or more of the product composition.